harvester/harvester/enhancements/20220525-system-logging.md

 ##### Authentication

-The default username is admin.
+The default username is `admin`.
 To get the password for the admin user run the following command:

 ```bash
 kubectl get secret --namespace cattle-logging-system loki-stack-grafana --output jsonpath="{.data.admin-password}" | base64 --decode